-\$ TAX TIP: The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and Form 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
-Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: (1) Income tax withholding (Box 2).
-(2) Social Security and Medicare wages (Boxes 3, 5, and 7).
-(3) FICA taxes (Boxes 4 and 6).
+\$ TAX TIP: The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
+Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for (1) Income tax withholding (Box 2); (2) Social Security and Medicare wages (Boxes 3, 5, and 7; and (3) FICA taxes (Boxes 4 and 6).
 Amounts reported on Forms W-2, W-3, and 941 may not match for valid reasons.
 If they do not match, you should determine that the reasons are valid.
 The SSA will issue an inquiry notice when these amounts do not match.

 Step 11.
-Prepare a Form 1099-NEC for every self-employed person receiving non-employee compensation of \$600 or more.
+Prepare a Form 1099-NEC for each independent contractor receiving non-employee compensation of \$600 or more.

-By January 31, 2024, churches must furnish Copy B of Form 1099-NEC (Non-employee Compensation) to any self-employed person to whom the church paid non-employee compensation of \$600 or more in 2023.
+By January 31, 2025, churches must furnish Copy B of Form 1099-NEC, Nonemployee Compensation to any independent contractor to whom the church paid nonemployee compensation of \$600 or more in 2024.
 This form (rather than a Form W-2) should be provided to clergy who report their federal income taxes as self-employed, since the U.S. Tax Court and the IRS have both ruled that a worker who receives a Form W-2 rather than a Form 1099-NEC is presumed to be an employee rather than self-employed.
 The reverse is also true.
 When a worker receives a Form 1099-NEC, rather than a Form W-2, the worker is presumed not to be an employee and is ineligible for favorable tax treatment of employer-provided benefits.
-For example, a minister reported on a Form 1099-NEC may not exclude from income the value of church-provided health insurance.
+For example, a minister with wages reported on Form 1099-NEC may not exclude from income the value of church-provided health insurance.
 Other persons to whom churches may be required to issue a Form 1099-NEC include evangelists, guest speakers, and contractors.